potaycat/challenge-ocelot/README.md

 ## Simple Bookstore

-Hi!
-The Bookstore API is made for the coding challenge.
+The Bookstore API is made according to [specifications](README.specs.md).

 ## Setting up and running locally